Laune Mountaineering

 -

-Walks are for LMC members but anyone is welcome to try out 3 walks before joining; please contact the secretary at joanoreilly7@gmail.com if you wish to walk with us.
-If a club member wishes to bring a friend on a walk they must contact the leader in advance.
-Members from other MCI clubs are always welcome to join us (conditions allowing)
+Hikes are for Laune MC members but over 18s are welcome to try out 2 hikes before joining.
+Contact the club secretary at launemc@gmail.com if you wish to attend an outing with us.
+If a club member wishes to bring a friend on a hike they must contact the leader in advance.
+Members from other Mountaineering Ireland clubs are welcome to join us (conditions allowing).

 -

-The leader decides the route and has the authority to decide if a walk should be cancelled, postponed, moved to another area or cut short.
-The leader can also refuse to take a person on a walk who is not properly equipped or whom they consider not fit enough.
-Please inform the leader if you have any health conditions and bring along details of your condition and next of kin.
+The leader decides the route and has the authority to decide if a hike should be cancelled, postponed, moved to another area or cut short.
+The leader can also refuse to permit a person on a hike who is not properly equipped or whom they consider not fit enough.
+Please inform the leader if you have any health conditions and bring along details of your condition and next of kin contacts.

 -

-A minimum requirement for walking with the club is proper boots!
+A minimum requirement for hiking with the club is proper boots and waterproofs!

 -